Some worthwhile birding locations in the Wellington Shire and beyond.

 Half way between Stratford and Bairnsdale, this is a large area of bush, interesting for its plants and animals as well as its birds.
 The New Holland Mouse occurs here, and some fairly rare plants hold out as well.
 The best birding is to the north of the highway, along the creek.
 Crested Shriketit is reasonably easy to find.

 *Swallow Lagoon Nature Reserve.

 habitat types with a rich terrestrial orchid flora and a good variety

 season.
 Scarlet Robins are breeding residents year round, Weebills,

 *Holey Plains State Park.

 Near Rosedale, this is a large area of bush, 10,800 ha.
-Botanical values of this park are of national significance, with 530 species recorded, including a beautiful un-named Prostanthera, or mint bush.
+Botanical values of this park are of national significance, with 530 species recorded, including the Wellington Mint-bush, Prostanthera galbraithiae.
 120 species of bird are noted for the park, but be warned, there is a lot of bush for them to hide in!

 *Heyfield Racecourse Wetlands.